Simplify Day – 10 August 2017

 Second hand vehicle dealers

-Dealers who have contributed to the Second-hand Vehicle Dealers Compensation Fund in a financial year will be exempt from having to contribute again the same year.
-Other changes include a reduction in the prescribed amount dealers must contribute to the fund and a reintroduction of the dealer’s handling fee to assist with the costs associated with the transfer of a vehicle’s registration.
+Dealers trading from more than one premises now only need to pay one SHVD compensation fund fee each year.
+Other changes included a reduction in the prescribed amount dealers must contribute to the fund and a reintroduction of the dealer’s handling fee to assist with the costs associated with the transfer of a vehicle’s registration.

-The requirements on some prescribed notices have also been changed to increase transparency for consumers and potentially save licensed dealers a combined total of more than $120,000 each year.
+The requirements on some prescribed notices have been changed to increase transparency for consumers and potentially save licensed dealers a combined total of more than $120,000 each year.

 The updated Second-hand Vehicle Dealers Regulations 2017 (PDF 260KB) commenced on 1 September 2017.

 Land agents licence exemptions

 Announced as part of Simplify Day 2016, high-end and related commercial property owners will be exempt from holding a land agent registration, reducing the regulatory burden for the commercial sector and encouraging investment in our state.

 The Land Agents (Simplify No 2) Variation Regulations 2017 were made on 8 August 2017 to coincide with Simplify Day 2017 and the exemptions for commercial property managers commenced on 1 November 2017.

 Information required for the Form 1 vendors’ statement will be reviewed to ensure the need for disclosed information is relevant while continuing to protect the consumer.
 The review will investigate other accessible options for providing the information to consumers and involve extensive consultation in 2018 and beyond.

 Simplify Day – 15 November 2016